-Keeping your product and sales teams in sync means more efficiency and greater benefits for your whole company If you talk with or are...
+Keeping your product and sales teams in sync means more efficiency and greater benefits for your sales organization If you talk with or are...

 How to Drive Value with Digital Product Creation